sns-sdks/python-facebook/README.rst

 The API is exposed via the ``pyfacebook.Api`` class.

-To get data, you need have a facebook app first.
+To get data, you need to have a facebook app first.
 You can get more information about create, apply permissions for app at `App docs <https://developers.facebook.com/docs/apps>`_.

 Also, you can get some examples for this library at `Example folder <examples>`_.